KristenJZ/comm2100/content/notes/2023-09-12-notes-4th-week.md

   - Social pen is rapid at the beginning but slows down once the inner layers of the onion are reached.
   - Depenetration is a gradual process of layer-by-layer withdrawal.

-#### 2. The result
+#### 2. The result: how we regulate closeness

-outcome (people regulate their closeness) = rewards - costs
+1)outcome (people regulate their closeness) = rewards - costs (people always maximize rewards but minimize costs)

+We use comparison level and comparison level of alternative to compare the outcome.

-- Comparison level: the threshold above which an outcome appears attractive
+- Comparison level (CL): the threshold above which an outcome appears attractive
-- Compasison level of alternatives: evaluating other relationships' options at this moment
+- Comparison level of alternatives (CLalt): evaluating other relationships' options at this moment
+- Optimum disclosure occurs when both parties believe outcome > CL > CLalt

+2)relationship satisfaction: is gauged using the CL which is the threshold above which a relational outcome appears attractive. (especially based past experiences)

+3)relationship stability: is gauged using CLalt, which is the best relational outcome currently available outside the relationship. (it's about the options at the current moment)

 #### 3. Critiques